geki-yaba/ayatana-indicator-updatenotifier/README.md

 ayatana-indicator-updatenotifier: A simple system packages update checker.

-By default, this script will watch for available apt-get updates and show an Ayatana Indicator and notification pop-up when updates are available.
-Set this script to run on session startup, and it will check for updates every hour.
+The python module will show an Ayatana Indicator and notification pop-up when updates are available.
+Set this script to run on session startup, and it will check for updates every hour by default.

+Use the distribution-specific cron jobs and usr-share helper script to watch for available package updates.

-The command to run the update check and interval thereof is configurable in the source code and cron jobs.
-Text to display in notification pop-up is also configurable.
+The icon and text to display in notification pop-up and the update check interval is configurable in the python module.

 This is intended for desktop environments like XFCE or MATE that don't have a native PackageKit update watcher.